 If you prefer to stay indoors, go to the Helmut Newton Foundation.
-Not only is it Berlin-born Helmut Newton’s own work that is featured here, but there are also exhibitions of some of the most influential photographers of our time.
-This will be an experience to remember for anyone enthusiastic about art, and photography in particular.
-And the gift shop has the best postcards ever- especially if you enjoy a little nudity every once in a while (which is a big thing that Newton was known for).
+Not only is Berlin-born Helmut Newton’s own work featured here, but there are also exhibitions of some of the most influential photographers of our time.
+The gift shop has the best postcards ever.

 Where to work out

-Go swimming in this outdoor swimming pool situated in the river.
-You’re swimming in chlorinated water, but it still feels like you’re out on the Berlin river with your strokes.
+Go swimming in this outdoor swimming pool in the river.
+The water is chlorinated, but it still feels like you’re out in the wild.

-Go to Hotel Adlon Kempinski Berlin for the world’s best cheesecake in the lobby!
-This place is also great to sit down in the lobby with your computer, but there’s no need to stay.
-Too pricey.
+Go to Hotel Adlon Kempinski Berlin for the world’s best cheesecake!
+The lobby is a great place to sit with your computer, but it’s pricey to stay.

 Where to party

 Berghain is a club people have heard of, and is often referred to as “The Best Club in the World.”
-Yes, it’s kind of a big deal- and by ‘kind of,’ we’re messing with you.
-There is this small detail of course of actually getting in (pro time: NEVER wear nice shoes!
+There is this small issue of actually getting in (pro tip: NEVER wear nice shoes –

 What to do

 Enjoy the outdoors with drinks!
 Bring a blanket, go to Weinerei and buy a good bottle of wine and sit in Weinbergspark.
-Or buy something bubbly, and take your loved one (there are a lot of lovey-dovey couples here) and sit at Modersohnbrücke in Friedrichshain and watch the sunset on the skyline.
+Or buy something bubbly and take your loved one to sit at Modersohnbrücke in Friedrichshain and watch the sunset on the skyline.

 And, just because it’s so Berlin to turn something as harmless as mini golfing into an artsy ‘underground event,’ go to Blacklight Minigolf.

 Best bar for a secret rendezvous

-Go to one of the many hidden bar/speakeasy’s that are in Berlin.
+Go to one of the many hidden bar/speakeasy’ around the city.
 Buck & Bread is our top pick.